Priti Patel ‘begged’ US to take British terror suspect Aine Davis, court told

 Defence barrister Mark Summers KC had claimed British authorities “connived” in the deportation of Londoner Davis from Turkey with a view to him being extradited onwards to America and face fresh charges there.

+“It is accepted therefore that communications between the two countries concerned the possibility of prosecution in the respective criminal jurisdictions.
+But the assertion that the Home Secretary impermissibly sought to circumvent the double jeopardy rule in this country is unfounded.”

+The Court of Appeal judges also agreed with Old Bailey Judge Mark Lucraft KC that there was “a wholesale lack of evidence of misconduct on the part of the then home secretary and the relevant United Kingdom officials”.

-In 2022, Ms Patel made a phone call to a US attorney general, allegedly veering into “Alice In Wonderland” territory.
+Previously, Mr Summers had said Ms Patel made a phone call to a US attorney general in 2022, allegedly veering into “Alice In Wonderland” territory.

 Ultimately, the plan was abandoned and Davis was arrested and charged with terror offences on his arrival in the UK from Turkey last summer.